 If the scratch is very deep, a filler stick is the best choice.
 This is a wax stick similar to a crayon.
 Filler sticks come in several shades to allow for matching to your furniture.
 You may also use a clear wax or white wax and then color over it with a stain stick or marker.
 Apply the stick over the scratch and fill it thoroughly.
 Smooth it out with a soft plastic edge or the side of a credit card to avoid scratching the wood.
 You can also heat the wax up with a match to soften it, but be careful not to make it too hot as this can damage the furniture.
 If necessary, apply a stain stick over the wax and blend it in.

-If you don’t feel comfortable repairing your table or if the damage is too extensive, we recommend contacting Guardsman Furniture Repair.
-They have local repair specialists who can repair your table in your home.
-Simply upload a picture to their website to get a free quote.
+If you don’t feel comfortable repairing your table or if the damage is too extensive, we recommend contacting a local repair service on our Resources page.

 Lastly, you always have the option of refinishing the entire table, which is one of the advantages of real wood.
 This involves stripping the table down, sanding it smooth, and reapplying the stain and varnish.
 Check our resources page for recommended local refinishers.

 We take great pride in our furniture, and we hope this guide helps you maintain its beauty for years to come.